 Credit risk managers should leverage data democratisation for better decision-making

 Data centralisation has spawned a culture of information-sharing across departments, resulting in fewer silos within organisations.
 New collaborations give credit risk managers the benefit of data democratisation to empower their decision-making processes even further.
-Often drawing from sales, legal, marketing and other sources, credit departments historically found themselves going from pillar to post to build some context around their customers.
-Thanks to convergence and the augmentation of internal data sources with external credit, transactional, income and other data, credit risk practises are gaining deeper visibility into who their customers (both performing and non-performing) are and the likely credit risk outcomes emanating from discrete risk profiles.
-For example, data analytics reveal much about payment behaviour, income fluctuation and various lifecycle stages that people – or businesses – experience, thus allowing credit risk practitioners to mitigate risk for customer and credit provider alike.
+Often drawing from sales, legal, marketing, and other sources, credit departments historically found themselves going from pillar to post to build some context around their customers.
+Thanks to convergence and the augmentation of internal data sources with external credit, transactional, income, and other data, credit risk practices are gaining deeper visibility into who their customers (both performing and non-performing) are and the likely credit risk outcomes emanating from discrete risk profiles.
+For example, data analytics reveal much about payment behaviour, income fluctuation, and various lifecycle stages that people – or businesses – experience, thus allowing credit risk practitioners to mitigate risk for customers and credit providers alike.

 Data analytics redefines what credit risk managers perceive as credit risk

 Data analytics eliminates the “gut feeling / anecdotal” approach to credit risk practices and replaces it with actionable metrics that allow credit risk practitioners to spot credit risks and opportunities wherever they may exist.
 This visibility results in a greater context that in turn improves the decision-making process – making it easier for companies to segment their customers on a more granular level.
 With 51% of South African adults holding an account at a financial institution, the opportunities to enhance insights across originations, account management, collections, and recoveries environment have never been greater.
 It is, however, a question of finding the most suitable credit risk enhancement and mitigation techniques.
 And that is the role of data analytics: creating new credit risk insights and balancing effort and outcome to optimise portfolio yields.